Victory comes late,

 Know how to starve!

-We are busy working to bring Emily Dickinson's "Victory comes late" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Victory comes late" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Victory comes late" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.